Quantum spin liquid phase in the Shastry-Sutherland model revealed by high-precision infinite projected entangled-pair states

-\emph{Method.--} An iPEPS is a two-dimensional tensor network ansatz to represent 2D ground states directly in the thermodynamic limit~\cite{verstraete2004,nishio2004,jordan2008}, which has been successfully applied to a broad range of strongly correlated systems, see e.g. Refs.~\cite{corboz14_tJ, nataf16, liao17, niesen17, chen18, lee18, jahromi18, niesen18, yamaguchi18, kshetrimayum19b, chung19, ponsioen19, lee20, gauthe20, hasik21, liu22b, peschke22, hasik22, ponsioen23b, weerda23, xu23b, hasik24,schmoll24}.
+\emph{Method.--} An iPEPS is a two-dimensional tensor network ansatz to represent 2D ground states directly in the thermodynamic limit~\cite{verstraete2004,nishio2004,jordan2008}, which has been successfully applied to a broad range of strongly correlated systems, see e.g. Refs.~\cite{corboz14_tJ, nataf16, liao17, niesen17, chen18, lee18, jahromi18, niesen18, yamaguchi18, kshetrimayum19b, chung19, ponsioen19, lee20, gauthe20, hasik21, liu22b, peschke22, hasik22, ponsioen23b, weerda24, xu23b, hasik24,schmoll24}.
 It consists of a unit cell of rank-5 tensors repeated on a square lattice, where each tensor has four auxiliary legs with bond dimension $D$ connecting the neighboring tensors and one physical leg with dimension $d$, representing the local Hilbert space.
 The accuracy of the ansatz can be systematically controlled by $D$.
 We consider two different setups: the dimer setup, which uses one tensor per dimer ($d=4$) and the single-site setup, which uses one tensor per site ($d=2$).
 To improve the efficiency, we exploit the U(1) spin symmetry of the model~\cite{singh2010,bauer2011}.
 The contraction of the tensor network is performed using the corner transfer matrix method~\cite{nishino1996, Orus2009, Corboz2011, corboz14_tJ}.
 Its accuracy is controlled by the environment bond dimension $\chi$, which we set sufficiently large (up to $\chi=500$ for $D=10$) to ensure that the contraction error of local observables is negligible.
-The tensors are optimized by minimizing the energy of the ansatz using automatic differentiation~\cite{liao19,ponsioen22,francuz23}, which produces more accurate tensors than methods based on imaginary time evolution~\cite{jiang2008,phien15,corboz16b}.
-The extrapolation of the energy to the infinite $D$ limit is based on the energy variance, computed using a newly developed technique~\cite{cortes25,arias24} (see also Ref.~\cite{vanderstraeten19}).
+The tensors are optimized by minimizing the energy of the ansatz using automatic differentiation (AD)~\cite{liao19,ponsioen22}, which produces more accurate tensors than methods based on imaginary time evolution~\cite{jiang2008,phien15,corboz16b}.
+To improve performance, we use the recent extension of AD to the truncated singular value decomposition~\cite{francuz25}, enabling us to reach larger bond dimensions with AD than in previous iPEPS calculations~\cite{xi23}.
+The extrapolation of the energy to the infinite $D$ limit is based on the energy variance, which is computed using a newly developed technique based on a large-cell contraction~\cite{cortes25,arias24} (see also Ref.~\cite{vanderstraeten16}).
+In the End Matter, we provide more details on the methods.